Skin Cancer Treatment

 There are a number of skin conditions that a person may contract over the course of their lives, from acne, which affects nearly 85% of people at some point during their lifetime, or skin cancer, which will affect an estimated one in five Americans.
 Fortunately, for the skin conditions that require clinical help, dermatologist specialists offer a number of treatment options for a wide array of skin problems.
 These range from aesthetic issues, like varicose vein laser treatments, to serious medical problems, such as melanoma and other forms of skin cancer.
 Can a dermatologist treat your skin condition?
 Read on to find out.

-Research shows that an estimated 7,575 dermatologist clinics in the United States offering treatments for skin problems.
+Research shows that there are an estimated 7,575 dermatologist clinics in the United States offering treatments for skin problems.
 One of the most common disorders these clinics treat is acne, which affects an estimated 40 million to 50 million Americans.
 Many of the people affected by this condition are teenagers: by their mid-teens, more than 40% of adolescents will have acne or acne scarring.
 However, acne occur at almost any age, and as a result, there are a number of different acne treatment products and methods available.
 This includes everything from common topical products or even laser acne treatments.
-A skin care specialist will prescribe a treatment regimen based on the individual needs of the patients that will use different products and combinations of treatments to best rid the patient of their acne.
+A skin care specialist will prescribe a treatment regimen based on the individual needs of the patient and use different products and combinations of treatments to best rid the patient of their acne.

 Skin care specialists also treat a variety of other skin issues, including those which develop in reaction to other, more serious problems in the body.
 For example, candida infections often form in reaction to a weakened immune system caused by cancer, HIV, and other diseases.
 It then spreads to various parts of the body, including the lungs, liver and skin.
 Similarly, Kaposi's sarcoma is a skin condition characterized by dark or purplish lesions on the skin, which forms rarely as a genetic condition and more commonly by the weakened immune system caused by AIDS.
 Because KS lesions can spread quickly to other parts of the body, including the internal organs, it is important to treat the problem as soon as possible.